 The expenses coverage proportion is the ratio of the Safe Withdrawal Rate to personal expenses.
 I use this to determine how much Financial Independence (FI) I have achieved.
 When the coverage proportion reaches 100%, Financial Independence is attained.
 View my current and previous progress here.

 As the chart shows, in 2013 less than 2% of my annual expenses could be covered by withdrawing 4% of my portfolio.
-This figure has steadily risen to over 20% in January 2017, with bigger increments from one year to the next.
+This figure has steadily risen to over 20% in January 2017 and 34% in 2018.
 Progress seems slow at first but if you are patient the gains will become more and more significant.
 This is the power of compounding investment returns.
 You can learn more about how I am achieving this in my ebook.

 To achieve the necessary growth I have applied the knowledge I have gained from various sources such as the writings of Warren Buffett, Bogleheads, Vanguard Investments and the personal finance blog community to develop my investment portfolio.
 The chart below shows a snapshot of the portfolio asset allocation today.
 Annual returns for the fund since June 2014 have been roughly 14%.